June 2019 income report.

 **This is the total amount invested after this month with interest gained and deposits accounted in.

 Finbee continues to disappoint with me with few loans defaulting.
 Furthermore, due to some technical maintenance, auto investor for business loans is not investing.
 They did announce those changes but did not provide any time scale of their current project.
 Due to late loans, return decreased for the first time since I started to invest.
 Of course, even with loans defaulting, I manage to make more money each month than defaulting loans are worth, but it does make my returns significantly smaller.
 As of right now I stopped reinvesting in Finbee and will check how their loan recovery works.
 It might be worth more to invest in other platforms that offer buyback guarantee.

 Everything is fine in Mintos front.
 I do like this platform.
 Sure it has a bit bigger late loan rate than Finbee, but given that every loan has buyback guarantee, I feel better about it.
 June is the last month I get a signing up bonus, so my returns should decrease next month.

 Recently Mintos changed their rules of their referral program.
 I am not allowed to share my referral link on my website, but if you are interested in investing into Mintos.com, message me and I will be glad to share it 🙂 And if you have any more questions about Mintos or P2P lending, feel free to ask.

 This platform is interesting.
-On one end, it does give all right results and has buy back guarantee for all loans.
-But on the other end, at any point, it has extremely huge part of late loans.
-Sometimes it manages to have ~50% of portfolio as late loans.
+On one end, it does give all right results and has buyback guarantee for all loans.
+But on the other end, at any point, it has an extremely huge part of late loans.
+Sometimes it manages to have ~50% of the portfolio as late loans.
 This does make me question this platform and I will monitor its performance.

 Estateguru and Nordstreet results: